Shows & Exhibitions

 Our gallery in the 8th arrondissement of Paris welcomes you with thematic exhibitions throughout the year.
 An opportunity to discover the works of our artists in all their splendour.

-Mood of the week: Weightless
+Mood of the week: Orange

 January 26 - February 1, 2026